Siftah/get_iplayer/install/opensuse.md

     	sudo zypper install get_iplayer-pvr-2.84-1.1.noarch.rpm

-3. Launch the WPM with:
+3. Launch the WPM in a terminal window with this command:

     	get_iplayer_pvr